MelonKony/millmint/site/factbook/society/state/government/parliaments/civic-parliament/_index.md

 series: parliament

 fi: fi fi-min-civic fis
-description: The Civic Parliament is responsible for the cohesion of civil society, and manages immigration, emigration, and integration.
+description: The Civic Parliament is responsible for the cohesion of civil society, development of localism, and migration.

 aliases:
 - /civic/